-On Tuesday, March 12, 2013, the Office of the Director of National Intelligence (ODNI) released its “Worldwide Threat Assessment of the U.S. Intelligence Community,” naming cyber the top priority.
+On March 12, 2013, the Office of the Director of National Intelligence (ODNI) released its “Worldwide Threat Assessment,” naming cyber the top priority.
 That same day on Capitol Hill, Gen. Keith Alexander, commander of U.S. Cyber Command and director of the National Security Agency, told the Senate Armed Services Committee cyber threats are becoming more severe.
 Driving the message home to everyday Americans, evening newscasts reported hackers had gained sensitive financial information about First Lady Michelle Obama, Vice President Joe Biden, senior law enforcement officers, and a handful of Hollywood celebrities.

-“We are in a major transformation because our critical infrastructures, economy, personal lives, and even basic understanding of—and interaction with—the world are becoming more intertwined with digital technologies and the Internet,” the ODNI assessment read.
-It also noted there is a remote chance of a major cyber attack against U.S. critical infrastructure in the next two years that could result in a long-term, wide-scale disruption of services.
+“We are in a major transformation because our critical infrastructures, economy, personal lives, and even basic understanding of—and interaction with—the world are becoming more intertwined with digital technologies and the internet,” the threat assessment read.
+It also noted there is a remote chance of a major cyber attack against U.S. critical infrastructure in the next two years that could result in long-term, wide-scale disruption of services.

-Alexander shared similar concerns with lawmakers that day, and he appealed to Congress to pass legislation parallel with White House initiatives and facilitate the sharing of information between government and private critical infrastructure operators.
+Alexander shared similar concerns with lawmakers that day, and appealed to Congress to pass legislation in parallel with White House initiatives and to facilitate the sharing of information among government and private critical infrastructure operators.

 This is only a snapshot of one day in the never-ending cycle of cybersecurity news.
-It’s nearly impossible to peruse the Internet without encountering a glaring headline pondering the possibilities of a cyber Cold War or the looming threat of a cyber Pearl Harbor.
+It’s nearly impossible to peruse the web without encountering a glaring headline pondering the possibilities of a “cyber Cold War” or the looming threat of a “cyber Pearl Harbor.”

 While cyber is on the forefront of almost all government officials’ minds, as well as many citizens’, it’s not always obvious that the new domain isn’t just some nebulous creature lurking in the ether of the connected world.
 Cyber adversaries work from real locations on Earth using tangible hardware; real servers are located in buildings that connect to fiber running through dirt and cement.
 All “virtual” activities originate from and are made possible by people and objects somewhere on Earth at some point in time.
 At this intersection is the “cyber-location nexus.”